Nitsuguaaa/Live-Overlay-Presenter/README.md

-# Lower Thirds Plugin for OBS Studio
+# Live Overlay Presenter Plugin for OBS Studio
-**A Powerpoint-like presentation slides for your images!**
+**A Powerpoint-like presentation slides for your overlays!**

 ![alt text][logo]